TheLastBanana/Churro/README.md

 ## Language Concepts
 Churro operates on two structures: a stack and an array.
 Operations can only be directly performed on data in the stack.
 The array is used to store data which may need to be recalled later.
-It is zero-indexed and contains 9999 elements, all of which are initialized to 0.
+The array is zero-index and all elements should be initialized to zero, though its exact size is implementation-defined.
+This interpreter uses a dictionary representation, so the array size is theoretically infinite.

 ## Syntax
 The only syntax elements are churros.
 A churro might look like this: